lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **Quicksort** All good.
 Reviewed by Linda 13 July.
 Lee is planning to make the stack less multi-colored, which would be an improvement and good prototype for other algorithm stack representations, but it's OK to use as is.

-**Graph Algorithms* -- probably all or mostly good, to be reviewed:
+**DFS Recursive**  All good.
+Optional suggestion for highlighting in DFS_Recursive.txt.

-	DFS
+**DFS iterative**   All good.
+Graphical stack would be a good enhancement.
+There is a typo in the pseudocode.
+See DFS_Iterative.txt

-	DFS iterative
+**Graph Algorithms** -- probably all or mostly good, still to be reviewed:

 	BFS
 	Dijkstra's Shortest Path
 	A* Heuristic Search